PetrKryslUCSD/FinEtoolsFlexStructuresTutorials.jl/README.md

-[`FinEtools`](https://github.com/PetrKryslUCSD/FinEtools.jl.git) is a package for basic operations on finite element meshes. [`FinEtoolsFlexBeams`](https://github.com/PetrKryslUCSD/FinEtoolsFlexBeams.jl.git) is a package using `FinEtools` to solve linear stress analysis problems.
+[`FinEtools`](https://github.com/PetrKryslUCSD/FinEtools.jl.git) is a package for basic operations on finite element meshes. [`FinEtoolsFlexBeams`](https://github.com/PetrKryslUCSD/FinEtoolsFlexBeams.jl.git) is a package using `FinEtools` to solve linear and nonlinear problems of static and dynamic response of structures composed of flexible beams problems.
 This package provides tutorials for  [`FinEtoolsFlexBeams`](https://github.com/PetrKryslUCSD/FinEtoolsFlexBeams.jl.git).

 ## Table of contents